A hierarchical reserving model for reported non-life insurance claims: Case study: European home insurance portfolio

 \section{Case study: European home insurance portfolio}

 This case study models the RBNS reserve for a European home insurance portfolio.
-This insurance reimburses damages to the insured property and its contents resulting from a wide range of causes including fire damage, water damage and theft.
+This insurance product reimburses damages to the insured property and its contents resulting from a wide range of causes including fire damage, water damage and theft.
 For reasons of confidentiality we can not disclose the size of the portfolio and the associated reserve.
-Therefore, we express the performance of the investigated reserving methods via a percentage error measure, comparing the actual and predicted reserve.
+Therefore, we express the performance of the investigated reserving methods via a percentage error measure, comparing the actual and the predicted reserve in some out-of-time evaluations.